 Cortisone injections are the most effective method of getting rid of acne quickly.
 While there may be some redness at the injection site, there is no downtime.
 The medication injected into the pimple is anti-inflammatory and flattens it out in 48 hours.

 Generally, with cystic acne, cortisone injections alone are not enough.
 We highly recommend a multi-faceted approach to include such treatments as chemical peels, PDT, laser and blue light, and prescription medications to best combat the effects of a chronic acne condition.

-Acne Treatments Near You in NY, NJ, PA, CT and FL
+Acne Treatments Near You in NY, NJ, PA, CT, FL, IL, MN and MO

 At Schweiger Dermatology Group, our experienced, board-certified dermatologists offer customized treatment plans for acne.

 Check out our Before and After Photos of patients we have helped with acne.